-Political rallies and demonstrations may occur, leading to clashes with law enforcement.
+Political rallies and demonstrations may to clashes with occur, leading law enforcement.
 Arson, violence, and vandalism can happen in towns and cities nationwide.
 Attacks against property and public transport are possible.

 Travelers should be aware of petty crimes such as pickpocketing in crowded areas.
 Crimes such as muggings, burglaries, assaults, and illegal drug trafficking constitute most of the criminal activity in Bangladesh's major cities.
 These crimes tend to be situational, based on time and location.